vszabo2/3d-tic-tac-toe/README.md

 ## Summary
 This is a program that allows any number of people to play 3D Tic-Tac-Toe, on a board of any size.
-Each player needs a copy of the executable, the ability to listen for incoming TCP connections, the ability to make outgoing TCP connections, and a proper configuration file.
+Each player needs a copy of the executable, a proper configuration file, the ability to listen for incoming TCP connections, and the ability to make outgoing TCP connections.

 ## Dependencies
  * openFrameworks